 During my first semester at Palomar Community College I was having emotional problems.
 Abby arranged for her psychologist, Dr. Dale Dunlap, to see me.
 He and his wife, Margaret, advised me to shed my virginity.
 I probably needed more advice about how best to do that, but I respected this professional couple, and took their advice.

 My parents thought I had dove into the decadence of the sixties with no moral rudder.
 These were the people who had lied to me about Santa Claus.
-How could they be trusted?
+How could they be trusted to provide useful and factual information?
 If I am supposed to shop around for a sexual partner, then let me shop.

 After Abby’s second rescue, I finished one more semester at Palomar Community College (my third semester of college), then moved in with her in Pasadena.
 For years she had taken me backpacking in the Sierras, and other California wilderness areas, with her Community College hiking Club, the Pasadena City College Highlanders, while I was still in high school.

 My shopping spree was in full force at Abby’s cute little house in Altadena, with the result that one of the guys I had invited there came back with an accomplice, who took me outside to distract me, while the first guy stole Abby’s heirloom stereo, with speakers handmade by her dad, that we used to enjoy listening to the Moody Blues on.

 When I was young I had terrible sun burns especially after an exciting day at the beach.
 Sometime during my teens, I decided that I would not pass this propensity to sunburn on to the next generation, and dated primarily dark-skinned men.
 I am careful to seek out shade, or cover up, after a short. period of sun exposure, but my four children can hold up longer, particularly the oldest.